wi101/zio-examples/README.md

 Credit: [@jdegoes](https://github.com/jdegoes) and [@mschuwalow](https://github.com/mschuwalow)

-## Eat chocolate with ZIO
+## Quickstart
 in package: [quickstart](https://github.com/wi101/zio-examples/tree/master/src/main/scala/com/zio/examples/quickstart)

+There are 2 examples:

-This example is a quickstart on how could you repeat and retry actions using ZIO
+1. Eat chocolate with ZIO Example: repeat and retry actions using ZIO Schedules.

 ![](https://emojipedia-us.s3.dualstack.us-west-1.amazonaws.com/thumbs/240/apple/237/chocolate-bar_1f36b.png)

+2. ZIOLayers Example: a program that interacts with a service called `Show` to display a given message.
+   This ZIO program can use different implementations which are defined using `ZLayer[R, E, A]`.

+Checkout this video for a detailed explanation [Link](https://youtu.be/u5IrfkAo6nk)

 ## Prepare pizza and open the fridge using ZIO
 in package: [ilforno](https://github.com/wi101/zio-examples/tree/master/src/main/scala/com/zio/examples/ilforno)